JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

 ### Number of Data

 The original MOLE doesn't indicate the number of data to collect.
 It assumes that only one data will be needed.
 However, when a MS requires 100 data from a MS that can only privide 1 data.
 The syntax becomes insufficient.

+The solution in this version is to indicate the number of data required in the return and require field.
+It looks like an array.

 ### Additional Information